 If you don’t believe me, give it a try for yourself.
 Their free plan allows you to have up to 1,000 subscribers on your account for free.
 You can use my link to sign up for a free trial account here!

 Today I am still thrilled with my ConvertKit account.
-Sure, there are comparable ones, but ConvertKit was made especially for bloggers like me.
+Sure, there are comparable ones, but ConvertKit was made especially for professional bloggers like me.
 And I love them for that.

 I am always surprised when I learn that some bloggers are not using some of the most powerful features that ConvertKit offers, and I want to spend a little time sharing some of those things with you.